LaravelDaily/Laravel-Reservations-Course/course/05 - Managing Guides.md

-Before implementing the creation of the users with the role of `Guide` we asked the client some questions again.
+Before implementing the creation of the users with the role of `Guide`, we asked the client some questions again.

-**Q**: Who will be able to manage guides?
+**Question**: Who will be able to manage guides?
 Only company owners?
-**A**: Yes, only company owners will manage guides for their company.
+**Answer**: Yes, only company owners will manage guides for their company.
+**What it means to us**: No additional changes to the structure are needed.

 From this answer, we now know that a lot of code made within the previous CRUD for `Company Owner` can be reused.